Each G20 Presidency includes the organization of ministerial meetings on each of the main focus areas of the forum.

 It will be chaired by Minister of Economy and Finance Daniele Franco and Governor of the Bank of Italy Ignazio Visco.

-It will be chaired by Minister Dario Franceschini.
+It was chaired by Minister Dario Franceschini.

 It will be chaired by Minister of Foreign Affairs and International Cooperation Luigi Di Maio.